raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ## Remove clients from a group

 A request from a client to remove one or more other clients of the same user from a group.
+This operation allows users to remove their own clients from a group.
+Note that this operation cannot be used by a client to remove itself from the group.
+For that purpose, the SelfRemoveClientRequest should be used instead.

 ~~~
 struct {
-  AssistedMLSMessage assisted_message;
+  MLSGroupUpdate group_update;
 } RemoveClientsRequest;
 ~~~

 ### Validation

-* The AssistedMLSMessage must contain a PublicMessage with a commit that contains only remove proposals.
+* The MLSGroupUpdate must contain a PublicMessage with a commit that contains only remove proposals.
 * All remove proposals must target clients of the same user as the sending client.